Bow High School

 Fundraising and Student Accounts

-Various fundraising opportunities are available to music students throughout the school year, including our annual citrus sale in November.
+Various fundraising opportunities are available to music students throughout the school year.
 Proceeds from the fundraisers will be deposited into individual student accounts at BHS and can be used for trips, apparel, concert dress, etc. These accounts are managed by Ms. Evans and Mrs. Jaques, and any funds that remain in an account when a student graduates are deposited into the general music department account.
 Students are not able to withdraw actual cash from these accounts or take the remaining balance with them when they graduate.
 Remaining balances may be transferred to younger siblings in the music department upon graduation.

 Students are welcome and encouraged to participate in New Hampshire Music Educators Association (NHMEA) sponsored state events, including All State and Jazz All State.
 The NHMEA policy is that a student must be a member in good standing of his/her school performing ensemble in order to audition for either All State or Jazz All State.
 If students would like to audition for All State or Jazz All State, they must be an active participant of the appropriate BHS performance ensemble, i.e. an auditioning violinist must participate in the BHS String Orchestra.